-Verizon reportedly makes preliminary bid for Canadian carrier Wind MobileAlex Wagner - Deputy Managing Editor, News Desk
+Verizon reportedly makes preliminary bid for Canadian carrier Wind MobileAlex Wagner - Editorial Director of News and Content

 One of the biggest stories in the wireless world recently has been Verizon's possible move into Canada.
 Rumors claimed earlier this month that Verizon Communications is interested in acquiring a small Canadian carrier like Mobility or Wind Mobile, and just a couple of days later, Verizon confirmed that it was "looking at the opportunity" of entering the Canadian wireless market.
 Now some more details on Verizon's recent moves have surfaced, included information on a possible offer that's been made.